 Your cellular service may offer call waiting.
 While a call is in progress, two beeps indicate another incoming call.
 When call waiting is enabled, you may put the active call on hold while you answer the other incoming call.
-Check with your cellular service provider for information about
+Check with your cellular service provider for information about this function

-- 1. Press to receive a waiting call. - 2.
-Press again to switch between calls.
+- 1. Press send to receive a waiting call. - 2.
+Press send again to switch between calls.